Awpatterson217/customshells/README.md

 # customshells
-A library to simplify the creation of shells in Node.js
+A library to simplify the use of shells in Node.js
 <br>
 <br>
 <hr>